syschelle/bpstracker/README.md

 - Shelly 2PM Gen4
 - generic Shelly NG devices

-Each device can be configured in the setup area with:
+Each device can be configured in Setup with:

 - name
 - device type